 Visitors to downtown Fargo will have new events to attend all year long at Broadway Square, such as outdoor lawn yoga in the summer, fire-pit gatherings in the fall and ice skating in the winter.

-Celebrate the colorful work of American painter Wayne Thiebaud in this exhibit at Toledo Museum of Art (February 6 to May 2).
+Celebrate the colorful work of American painter Wayne Thiebaud in this exhibit at Toledo Museum of Art (through May 2).
 Still life works, figural studies, landscapes, and more come from the Crocker Art Museum in Sacramento, California, and the Thiebaud family.

 The Lytle Park Hotel | Cincinnati

 The hotel's design emphasizes the relationship between park and city.
 Nature-inspired interiors, a fine dining restaurant, and a marketplace are a few of experiences that welcome guests to the hotel, which opened in mid-2020 inside a 1909 building.

 In 2015, Ohio artist Aminah Brenda Lynn Robinson left most of her estate to the Columbus Museum of Art.
 This landmark exhibit (open through October 3) features her work and journals, plus furniture she made and art she collected.

 Explore the rich history of beautiful Lakota Country and the Lakota people.
 Check the website for progress on the Oglala Lakota Living History Village.